thetpaingsoe/feature-request-system/README.md

 <br />

-> After complete this setup, you can use this account to login to backend
+> After complete this setup, you can use this account to login
+> For the backend
 > email : admin@gmail.com
 > password : admin12345

 > For the Frontend
 > email : user1@gmail.com
 > password : user12345